Current

 DestrierOS is shaped around production-grade workflows first: revenue, service, fleet, mobile field work, shared kiosk terminals, workforce, learning, compliance, finance, analytics, documents, operations, automation, and communications under one permissioned operating model.
 The platform story is controlled work, connected records, and evidence that follows the process.

-The browser product is the system of record for customer work, dispatch, workforce, fleet, finance, compliance, reporting, administration, and support.
+The browser product is the current primary system of record for customer work, dispatch, workforce, fleet, finance evidence, compliance, reporting, administration, and support.

-The mobile app extends field capture, offline work, evidence, scheduling, customer context, GPS-assisted workflows, and approvals to real crews.
+The mobile app is in early-alpha field-work validation while it is being rebuilt for field capture, offline work, evidence, scheduling, customer context, GPS-assisted workflows, and approvals.

-The kiosk track adds custom time clock and location registry terminals with RFID/NFC credential flows, offline event replay, and org governance.
+The kiosk appliance is ship-ready for time-clock and location registry terminals with RFID/NFC credential flows, offline event replay, org governance, completed case design, packaging, Wi-Fi setup, pairing, sync, and update paths.

 Fleet signal live